mogzol/prisma-generator-typescript-interfaces/README.md

 ## Example

 Here is an example of a configuration which generates two separate outputs, `interfaces.ts` with types compatible with the Prisma client types, and a second `json-interfaces.ts` file with types matching the output of `JSON.stringify` when run on the models.
 Both files are output to the `src/dto` folder (which will be created if it doesn't exist) and are formatted using Prettier.
-The models in `json-interfaces.ts` get a `Json` suffix attached to them.
+The models in `json-interfaces.ts` also get a `Json` suffix attached to them.

 #### Input